demiurgeQuantified/PZEventDoc/docs/Events.md

-OnCustomUIKey | (Client) Fires when a key that is not used by vanilla UI is released. | int key, OnCustomUIKeyReleased | (Client) Fires when a key that is not used by vanilla UI is released. | int key, OnCustomUIKeyPressed | (Client) Fires when a key that is not used by vanilla UI is pressed. | int key, OnDawn | (Deprecated)  |
-OnDestroyIsoThumpable | Fires when an IsoThumpable object is destroyed by damage. | IsoThumpable object, OnDeviceText | (Client) Fires whenever a radio displays text. | String guid, String codes, float x, float y, float z, String text, WaveSignalDevice device, OnDisconnect | (Multiplayer) (Client) Fires when the client disconnects from a server. | onDisableSearchMode | (Client) Fires when a local player disables search mode. | IsoPlayer character, boolean isSearchMode, OnDistributionMerge | Fires when the distribution tables merge. | OnDoTileBuilding | (Deprecated)  |
-OnDoTileBuilding2 | (Client) Fires when the local mouse and keyboard player builds something. | table cursor, boolean bRender, int x, int y, int z, IsoGridSquare square, OnDoTileBuilding3 | (Client) Fires when a controller player builds something. | table cursor, boolean bRender, int x, int y, int z, IsoGridSquare square, OnDusk | (Deprecated)  |
-OnDynamicMovableRecipe | (Client) Fires when a local character crafts a dynamically generated Moveable scrapping recipe. | String sprite, MoveableRecipe recipe, Moveable item, IsoGameCharacter character, onEnableSearchMode | (Client) Fires when a local player enables search mode. | IsoPlayer character, boolean isSearchMode, OnEnterVehicle | (Client) Fires when a character enters a vehicle. | IsoGameCharacter character,
+OnCustomUIKey | (Client) Fires when a key that is not used by vanilla UI is released. | int key, OnCustomUIKeyReleased | (Client) Fires when a key that is not used by vanilla UI is released. | int key, OnCustomUIKeyPressed | (Client) Fires when a key that is not used by vanilla UI is pressed. | int key, OnDestroyIsoThumpable | Fires when an IsoThumpable object is destroyed by damage. | IsoThumpable object, OnDeviceText | (Client) Fires whenever a radio displays text. | String guid, String codes, float x, float y, float z, String text, WaveSignalDevice device, OnDisconnect | (Multiplayer) (Client) Fires when the client disconnects from a server. | onDisableSearchMode | (Client) Fires when a local player disables search mode. | IsoPlayer character, boolean isSearchMode, OnDistributionMerge | Fires when the distribution tables merge. | OnDoTileBuilding2 | (Client) Fires when the local mouse and keyboard player builds something. | ISMoveableCursor cursor, boolean bRender, int x, int y, int z, IsoGridSquare square, OnDoTileBuilding3 | (Client) Fires when a controller player builds something. | ISMoveableCursor cursor, boolean bRender, int x, int y, int z, IsoGridSquare square, OnDynamicMovableRecipe | (Client) Fires when a local character crafts a dynamically generated Moveable scrapping recipe. | String sprite, MoveableRecipe recipe, Moveable item, IsoGameCharacter character, onEnableSearchMode | (Client) Fires when a local player enables search mode. | IsoPlayer character, boolean isSearchMode, OnEnterVehicle | (Client) Fires when a character enters a vehicle. | IsoGameCharacter character,